 Poor posture is another trigger for spasms.
 When standing; this is indicated by shoulders rounding forward, favoring one side to stand on, carrying heavy bags often that disables you to move your arms and balance when you walk, sway back, and a weak core.
-When sitting, poor postures is indicated by being hunched over at the computer or when driving, rounding of the mid-back, favoring one side when sitting on the couch, slouching, when your feet does not reach flat on the floor or not having 90 degree angles between your hips to knees and knees to ankles, or not having adequate support for your back.
+When sitting, poor posture is indicated by being hunched over at the computer or when driving, rounding of the mid-back, favoring one side when sitting on the couch, slouching, when your feet does not reach flat on the floor or not having 90 degree angles between your hips to knees and knees to ankles, or not having adequate support for your back.
 It can also be triggered by using improper posture when picking up heavy objects.
-An example of this is when bending over at the waist with straight legs; extending from the arms to grab an object that is not close to you; and most importantly, generally not engaging larger muscle groups to lift – like using the quads and hamstrings in the thighs with the assistance of the core.
+An example of this is when bending over at the waist with straight legs; extending from the arms to grab an object that is not close to you.
+Spasm (pain) happens when you are not engaging larger muscle groups to lift – meaning not using the quads and hamstrings in the thighs with the assistance of the core.

 What to do When Spasm Strikes

 The best thing you can do as soon as you have an episode is to not do anything strenuous.
 Find a comfortable (as possible) position and take a few deep breaths.
 Began to soften your thoughts and soften all muscles in the body by using the breath.
 Do micro movements in the body to find some relief (these are very small and conscious movements).
 Each small movement that brings some comfort, pause there and breath deeply.
 It is important to not let your thoughts get ahead of you or out of control.
 Believe it or not, negative thoughts makes the experience worst.
 The more you can relax your thoughts, the more you can think clearly to know what to do next.
 Even when the pain is at its worst, that is the moment to relax through the breath even more.